Serge de Beaurecueil: Later life and death

 De Beaurecueil was expelled from Afghanistan in 1983 by Soviet authorities on charges of espionage.
 He moved to Brussels where he served as the prior of the Dominican house for three years before returning to Paris.
-During his time in Paris, he published a memoir in 1985 entitled Un chrétien en Afghanistan in 1985 as well as Mes enfants de Kaboul in 1992 as well as editions of Abdullah Ansari.
+During his time in Paris, he published a memoir in 1985 entitled Un chrétien en Afghanistan as well as Mes enfants de Kaboul in 1992.
+He additionally published editions of Abdullah Ansari.
 He remained homesick for Afghanistan and received the opportunity for a final visit to Afghanistan in 2003.
 He returned to the Dominican Institute for Oriental Studies before his death in 2005 in Bois-Guillaume.

 Legacy

 Afghanistan Demain is a non-governmental organization founded to carry on De Beaurecueil's legacy of caring for poor children in Afghanistan.